stefanofa/awesome/TOPICS.md

 *   [ccxt/ccxt](https://github.com/ccxt/ccxt) - A cryptocurrency trading API with more than 100 exchanges in JavaScript / TypeScript / Python / C# / PHP / Go

+*   [ccyanxyz/uniswap-arbitrage-analysis](https://github.com/ccyanxyz/uniswap-arbitrage-analysis) - Uniswap arbitrage problem analysis

 ## bitcoin

 *   [ccxt/ccxt](https://github.com/ccxt/ccxt) - A cryptocurrency trading API with more than 100 exchanges in JavaScript / TypeScript / Python / C# / PHP / Go

+*   [getumbrel/umbrel](https://github.com/getumbrel/umbrel) - An elegant home server OS.
+Run OpenClaw, store your files and photos, run a Bitcoin node, and do more with over 300 apps in the Umbrel App Store.

+*   [OffcierCia/ultimate-defi-research-base](https://github.com/OffcierCia/ultimate-defi-research-base) - Here we collect and discuss the best DeFI & Blockchain researches and tools.
+Feel free to DM me on Twitter or open pool request.

 ## btc